Nadine Lewington

-Nadine Lewington (born 15 October 1980) is an English actress, most notable for her role as Dr. Maddy Young on Holby City.
+Nadine Lewington (born 15 October 1980) is an English actress.
+She is known for her portrayal of Dr. Maddy Young in the BBC medical drama series Holby City.

 Early and personal life

 Born 15 October 1980, in Chelmsford, Essex, she is the eldest daughter of Tony and Sonia Lewington, and has one sister, Vania.

 Lewington attended the Anglo European School in Ingatestone.
 She then trained at Braintree College where she gained a BTEC National Diploma in Performing Arts, and then Middlesex University's Drama Studio in London, graduating in 2003 with a BA Hons in Drama.

 She is married to actor, singer, and songwriter Michael Malarkey, with whom she has two sons.

 Career

 Lewington has played the roles of Maggi in drama the Dream Team and Abi Steel in the soap opera Family Affairs.
 She appeared in Casualty as Sasha Ryman in series 20, episode 22, entitled "It's a Man Thing".

-In October 2006, it was announced that Lewington had joined the cast of the BBC medical drama Holby City as Senior House Officer Maddy Young.
-In 2009, the actress left Holby City and her character was killed off.
+In October 2006, it was announced that Lewington had joined the cast of the BBC One medical drama Holby City as Senior House Officer Maddy Young.
+Her portrayal won her critical praise; Within six months of arriving at Holby City, Lewington was long-listed for the 'Most Popular Newcomer' award at the 2007 National Television Awards.
+However, in October 2007, her character also came under heavy criticism from drinks industry body the Portman Group.
+She was in the show for three seasons until her character was killed off in the thirty second episode of Series 11.
+She also appeared in the charity telethon Children in Need, in which she alongside her Holby City co-stars was performing a version of "Hung Up" by Madonna.

-In 2010, she played Erica Verdon in BBC soap opera Doctors.
+In 2008, Lewington appeared in a Holby City vs. Casualty special episode of BBC Two quiz show The Weakest Link.
+From July 2010, she began playing Erica Verdon in the BBC One soap opera Doctors.

 In 2012, Lewington had a role in ITV drama Lewis, playing the role of Liv Nash in the episode The Soul of Genius.

-In 2016, Lewington played the role of Suzy, Jana's friend, in the American miniseries Containment.
+In 2016, Lewington played the role of Suzy, Jana's friend, in The CW's miniseries Containment.
+In January 2018, it was reported that Lewington had a recurring role as Greta Sienna in the final season of supernatural drama series The Originals.

 She modelled for fashion house Frost French, owned by Sadie Frost.